serbelga/navigation-compose-extended/README.md

 }
 ```

-and will set the `argumentsMap` property in the `NavDestination` that associate each `NavArgumentKey` with its properties.
+The compiler also set the `argumentsMap` property in the `NavDestination` that associate each `NavArgumentKey` with its properties.

 ```kotlin
 public object SettingsNavDestination : NavDestination<SettingsNavArgumentKeys>() {